qtrinh/qpipeline/NCBI_ClinVar.md

 ## NCBI ClinVar VCF File

-This page describes how to create the ClinVar VCF database and how to use **_qpipeline_** to annotate VCF files with it.
+This page describes how to create ClinVar VCF database and how to use **_qpipeline_** to annotate VCF files with it.

 Create a directory to store ClinVar database
 ```